MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 1. In the navigation bar on the left, right-click the Copilot for Sales app, and then select **Uninstall**.

     > [!NOTE]
-    > If there's no option to uninstall the app, it's likely that the add-in was installed by your administrator.
+    > If there's no option to uninstall the app, it's likely that the app was installed by your administrator.

 ## Uninstall as an admin